 Load Receipts.
 PURCHASER shall completely and accurately fill out all portions of a multipart, serially numbered log load receipt before each truck leaves the landing area.
 PURCHASER shall require the truck driver of each load of logs to sign the woods receipt.
-PURCHASER shall staple the load receipt and scaler receipt parts to the load as instructed on the log load receipt directions and as directed by STATE, before each truck leaves the landing area.
-PURCHASER shall require the scaler to record the log load receipt number on the scale ticket that is signed by the scaler, and to attach the scaler receipt part to a copy of the scale ticket and mail to STATE on the date scaled.
+PURCHASER shall staple the load receipt and scaler receipt parts to the load as instructed on the log load receipt directions and as directed by STATE.
+PURCHASER shall require the gross weight and the truck tare weight for each load to be machine printed on the weight ticket and the weigher to sign and record the log load receipt number on the weight ticket.
+The weight ticket that is signed by the weigher shall be attached to the scaler receipt part of the scale ticket and mailed to STATE on the date weighed.